petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/overview.md

 The Guest Proxy Agent (GPA) hardens against these types of attacks by:

-- Limiting metadata access to a subset of the VM (applying the principle of least privileged access).
+- Limiting metadata access to a subset of the VM (applying the principle of least-privileged access).
 - Switching from a *default-open* model to a *default-closed* model.

   For instance, with nested virtualization, a misconfigured L2 VM that has access to the L1 VM's vNIC can communicate with a metadata service as the L1.
 With the GPA, a misconfigured L2 could no longer gain access, because it would be unable to authenticate with the service.